-PROFESSIONAL EXPERIENCE: (Academic appointments - Lis st current appointment first) Institution Rank Dates University of Colorado (Orthopedics s) Assistant Professor 2003 - present
+PROFESSIONAL EXPERIENCE: (Academic appointments - List current appointment first)

+Rank Dates

-University of Colorado (Onthopedics) Assistant Professor 2003 - present University of Colorado (Orthopedics) Senior Instructor 2001 - 2003
+Assistant Professor 2003 - present

+Senior Instructor 2001 - 2003

+Assistant Professor

 TEACHING ACTIVITIES:

 In 2008 I was appointed co-director of the Sports Medicine Fellowship training program.
 My responsibilities include: coordination of recruiting activities; organization and leadership of the biweekly sports medicine case conference; career mentorship for 7 orthopedics and sports medicine residents and fellows; and, in collaboration with the fellowship director, development of a new, competency-based sports medicine curriculum.
 The Sports Medicine Fellowship program was re-accredited in 2009.